-The IMPM is an International Program for Managers that leads to a Masters Degree.
-The core program is a set of five modules of 10 days each that take place over 18 months, organized by managerial mindsets.
+The IMPM is an International Programme for Managers that leads to a Masters Degree.
+The core programme is a set of five modules of 10 days each that take place over 18 months, organized by managerial mindsets.

 Accompanying these modules are all kinds of intriguing activities, in the class and out: Co-coaching, Friendly Consulting, Dedicated Tables, Managerial Exchanges, and Impact Teams.
 Attending the five modules and completing the papers and managerial exchange satisfactorily will result in the awarding of the IMPM Certificate.

 Those who wish to receive the Masters in Management Degree from McGill University or an MSc International Masters in Executive Management from Lancaster University, beyond the IMPM Certificate, write a Final Paper that allows them to probe more deeply into an issue of key concern to them.

 The Lake District of northern England, far from the hectic pace of managing, is the perfect setting for thoughtful reflection on yourself and your experiences as a manager.
 Participants experience a session on The Nature of Engaging Management (Henry Mintzberg), Ethics and Virtue within the Organization (Lucas Introna), and a walk in the footsteps of Wordsworth before undertaking a cultural audit of a British company.
 The module is developed and delivered by leading faculty at the Lancaster University School of Management, consistently ranked among the top research schools in the UK.